QTM 350 - Data Science Computing

 • A registry is a collection of repositories from which you can pull images

-• Docker has very similar syntax to Git and Linux, so if you are familiar with the command line tools for them then most of Docker should seem somewhat natural (though you should still read the docs!)
+• Docker has very similar syntax to Git and Linux, so Docker should feel natural (though you should still read the docs!)

 • To install Docker, you can follow the instructions here

-• Docker Desktop is the easiest way to get started with Docker on Windows and Mac, and it included everything you need to run Docker on your machine
+• Docker Desktop is the easiest way to get started with Docker on Windows and macOS, and it includes everything you need to run Docker on your machine

 • It is a good idea to create an account too, as you can use it to store your images in Docker Hub

-• After you have installed Docker, you can run the following command to check if it is working:
+• After you have installed and started Docker, you can run the following commands to check if it is working:

 docker run hello-world